r-cute/rcute-cozmars-server/README.md

 ![wiring](/wiring.png)

-Some of the pins are interchangable if you configurate `~/.cozmars/conf.json` file differently.
+Some of the pins are interchangable if you configure `~/.cozmars/conf.json` file accordingly.
 But pins of spi/i2s/i2c buses can't be changed.

 ## License: